-3. Classification – Scattegories has always been one of our favorite family games, this is like a homemade version of Scattegories.
+3. Classification – Scattegories has always been one of our favorite family games, this is like a homemade version that classic fave.
 It always keeps my kids entertained and we have fun thinking of different 5-letter words and categories to use.
 Supplies: pencils and paper.
 We also have a Spouse Scattergories Game that is SO fun!

 4. Who Am I? – This is a game that everyone has probably played at least once at a party but it’s also a quick and easy, last-minute, family game.
 Each person gets 20 questions to find out “who they are.”
 We like to use Disney characters and cartoons when we play with our little kids.
 Sometimes, we’ll even use names of our extended family.
 Supplies: pencils and paper.

-6. Discretion – This game is the perfect game to play during a big family dinner.
+6. Discretion – This family game is perfect to play during a big family dinner.
 Supplies: pencils and paper.